Table Materialization

 Data is physically stored in your warehouse

-Queries are faster but builds take longer
+Queries against the table are faster but builds take longer

 Data isn't automatically updated when source data changes